cahucadi/Rails_PetalMD_API/README.md

 #
 ## Configuration

-- Clone or download this repository
+1. Clone or download this repository

     ```bash
     git clone https://github.com/cahucadi/Rails_PetalMD_API.git
     ```
+    **Warning:** entrypoint.sh file can generate CREL/EL issues on W10.
+A simple way to resolve this is open this file with Notepad++ and Edit -> EOL Conversion -> Unix.

-* Install/Open Docker
+2. Install/Open Docker

-* Build and start all services required (see **docker-compose.yml** and **Dockerfile** for configuration) using
+3. Build and start all services required (see **docker-compose.yml** and **Dockerfile** for configuration) using

     ```bash
     docker-compose up -d --build
     ```
-* Populate the MySQL database using the downloaded CSV data (**/lib/seeds/pokemon.csv**)
+4. Populate the MySQL database using the downloaded CSV data (**/lib/seeds/pokemon.csv**)

     ```bash
     docker-compose run app rake db:migrate:reset

     docker-compose run app rails db:seed
     ```
-* This imported records will populate the ElasticSearch instance automatically.
+    This imported records will populate the ElasticSearch instance automatically.

-* The project now is ready for use with Postman, no additional configuration required.
+6. The project now is ready for use with Postman, no additional configuration required.

-* For unit testing using rspec
+7. For unit testing using rspec

     ```bash
     docker-compose run app rspec